-- 6.1 The Report will take into account and reflect the views of all Committee members.
-Any areas of non-consensus and associated dissenting viewpoints will be reflected in the Report. - 6.2 The Committee will also include the following in its Report:
+6.1 The Report will take into account and reflect the views of all Committee members.
+Any areas of nonconsensus and associated dissenting viewpoints will be reflected in the Report.

-- a) A description of the Indigenous and public engagement and participation activities undertaken by the Committee during the conduct of the Study, including a summary of any comments received and of where and how these were considered in the Study. - b) An overview of how the Committee considered Indigenous knowledge and community knowledge provided during the Study.
-In doing so, the Committee must obtain consent to disclose any confidential Indigenous knowledge provided unless otherwise required by federal law. - 6.3 The Committee will complete its work and submit its final Report to the Minister within 18 months of the public announcement of the appointment of its members. - 6.4 Upon receiving the Committee's Report, the Minister will make it available to the public and Indigenous groups on the Canadian Impact Assessment Registry Internet site. - 6.5 The Committee will describe the conduct and document the results of the Study in its Report.
-In addition, the Committee will include a summary of its Report in plain language available in English and French, as well as in Indigenous languages if requested by one or more participating Indigenous groups.
-The Report may include the presentation of information in an electronic format, such as through an associated Geographic Information System (GIS). - 6.6 The Canadian Impact Assessment Registry Internet site will include the Terms of Reference and any future amendments to it, public announcements, the Committee's draft and final Report, and submissions and comments received by the Committee from the public or Indigenous communities during the Study.
+- 6.2 The Committee will also include the following in its Report: - a) A description of the Indigenous and public engagement and participation activities undertaken by the Committee during the conduct of the Study, including a summary of any comments received and of where and how these were considered in the Study. - b) An overview of how the Committee considered Indigenous knowledge and community knowledge provided during the Study.
+In doing so, the Committee must obtain consent to disclose any confidential Indigenous knowledge or community knowledge provided unless otherwise required by federal law. - 6.3 The Committee will complete its work and submit its final Report to the Minister within 18 months of the public announcement of the appointment of its members. - 6.4 Upon receiving the Committee's Report, the Minister must ensure it is made available on the Registry for the public and Indigenous communities. - 6.5 The Committee will describe the conduct and document the results of the Study in its Report.
+In addition, the Committee will include a summary of its Report in plain language available in English and French, as well as in Indigenous languages if requested by one or more participating Indigenous communities.
+The Report may include the presentation of information in an electronic format, such as through an associated Geographic Information System (GIS). - 6.6 The Registry will include the Study Terms of Reference and any future amendments to it, public announcements, the Committee's draft and final Report, and submissions and comments received by the Committee from Indigenous communities and the public during the Study.

-7.0 Clarification or amendment to the Terms of Reference
+7.0 Clarification or Amendment to the Terms of Reference

-- 7.1 The Committee may request clarification of, or an amendment to, the Terms of Reference by sending a letter to the Minister setting out the request.
-Upon receiving such a request, the Minister will provide the Committee such clarification or a response to the requested amendment in a timely manner. - 7.2 Subject to the above, the Committee will continue with the Study to the extent possible while waiting for a response in order to adhere to the timelines outlined herein.
+7.1 The Committee may request clarification of, or an amendment to, the Study Terms of Reference by sending a letter to the Minister setting out the request.
+Upon receiving such a request, the Minister will provide the Committee such clarification or a response to the requested amendment in a timely manner.

+7.2 Subject to the above, the Committee will continue with the Study to the extent possible while waiting for a response in order to adhere to the timelines outlined herein.